-Where a Holder lodges a Redemption Request for the Bitcoin Delivery Method, they must nominate a Digital Wallet into which the Responsible Entity will arrange for delivery of the Bitcoin Allocation, and pay the AUD\$500 Redemption Fee to the Responsible Entity (the Redemption Fee is not deducted from the amount of bitcoin transferred to the Holder).
-The Holder must prove ownership of this Digital Wallet to the satisfaction of the Responsible Entity and have completed all know your client and antimoney laundering checks as may be requested by the Responsible Entity.
+Where a Holder lodges a Redemption Request for the Bitcoin Delivery Method, they must nominate a Digital Wallet into which the Responsible Entity will arrange for delivery of the Bitcoin Allocation, and pay the AUD\$1000 Redemption Fee to the Responsible Entity (the Redemption Fee is not deducted from the amount of bitcoin transferred to the Holder).
+The Holder must prove ownership of this Digital Wallet to the satisfaction of the Responsible Entity and have completed all know your client and anti-money laundering checks as may be requested by the Responsible Entity.

-Redemptions using the Bitcoin Delivery Method shall be made by withdrawing bitcoin in an amount equal to the aggregate Bitcoin Allocation of the Bitcoin Interest being redeemed (rounded up to the nearest six decimal places) and procuring delivery of that amount of bitcoin.
+Redemptions using the Bitcoin Delivery Method shall be made by withdrawing bitcoin in an amount equal to the aggregate Bitcoin Allocation of the Bitcoin Interest being redeemed and procuring delivery of that amount of bitcoin.
 The bitcoin will be transferred to the Digital Wallet nominated by the Holder and such transfer shall settle the Delivery Obligations in respect of such Bitcoin Interests.
-In order to manage operational risk for Holders electing the Bitcoin Delivery Method, the Responsible Entity may require Holders to nominate a Digital Wallet associated with the Bitcoin Custodians, or another Digital Asset custodian or Digital Wallet provider, at the sole discretion of the Responsible Entity.
+In order to manage operational risk for Holders electing the Bitcoin Delivery Method, the Responsible Entity may require Holders to nominate a Digital Wallet associated with the Bitcoin Custodian, or another Digital Asset custodian or Digital Wallet provider, at the sole discretion of the Responsible Entity.